M66B/FairEmail/FAQ.md

 Opening attachments or viewing an original message might execute scripts, that might not only cause privacy sensitive information to leak, but can also be a security risk.

+Note that your contacts could unknowingly send malicious messages if they got infected with malware.

 <br />